yairm210/Unciv/docs/Modders/Mod-file-structure/3-Map-related-JSON-files.md

 [Link to original](https://github.com/yairm210/Unciv/blob/master/android/assets/jsons/Civ%20V%20-%20Vanilla/TileImprovements.json)

-This file lists the improvements that can be constructed or created on a map tile by a unit (any unit having the appropriate unique).
+This file lists the improvements that can be constructed or created on a map tile by a unit having the appropriate unique.

 Note that improvements have two visual representations - icon and pixel graphic in the tileset.
 Omitting the icon results in a horribly ugly user interface, while omitting tileset graphics will just miss out on an _optional_ visualization.
 If you provide a pixel graphic for FantasyHex, please be aware of the layering system and the ruleVariants in the tileset json.
 A single graphic may suffice if it has lots of transparency, as it will be drawn on top of all other terrain elements.